EverusLainus/demo/README.md

-# "Web Cloning and Figma Rendering
+# Web Cloning and Figma Rendering

 This is a collaborative project done during a span of five days from 10 May 2024 to 11 May 2024.
-This project serves as a showcase of the skills we've acquired through past learning experiences.
+This project serves as a showcase of the skills we've acquired through past learning experiences.This Project has two sections
+        1. Cloning Marvel Website
+        2. Redering a Figma Design

 ## Assignment 1: Cloning Marvel Website